 The U.S. Naval Undersea Museum will provide media on which to deliver the final product.
 All other photographic equipment must be your own.

-Contact Mary Rogers at Mary.Rogers@navy.mil if you are interested in signing on to serve as a Photographer or have questions!
+Contact Mary Rogers at 360-396-5812 if you are interested in signing on to serve as a Photographer or have questions!

-The U.S. Naval Undersea Museum is the official Navy museum that interprets all of the Navy's undersea activities.
-We hold the country’s most comprehensive collection of U.S. Navy artifacts, documents, and reference material related to undersea subjects, and are renowned for several of these specialty collections, especially those in torpedoes, mines, diving and salvage, submarine technology, and unmanned underwater vehicles (UUVs).
-Several of these significant artifacts are on display in the museum’s 18,000 square feet exhibition hall, designed to connect visitors to the history of the underwater Navy.
+The U.S. Naval Undersea Museum offers visitors the opportunity to explore the history, operations, and technology of the U.S. Navy's undersea forces through engaging, thought-provoking, and interactive exhibits and programs.
+We hold the country’s most comprehensive collection of U.S. Navy artifacts, documents, and reference material related to undersea subjects, and are renowned for several of these specialty collections, especially those in torpedoes, mines, diving and salvage, submarine technology, and undersea vehicles.

 The U.S. Naval Undersea Museum is one of ten museums operated by the U.S. Navy under the direction of the Naval History and Heritage Command.

-Portfolio review during application process.
+- Portfolio review during application process.
 Provide your own equipment.
-Complete the application at http://bttr.im/wx7fa